 Before heading into an auction, make sure you are prepared and that you know exactly what you’re bidding for.
 Cooler heads will prevail.

 Buying a home at auction can be a pretty stressful time.
 The money stakes are high and most people are well out of their comfort zone.
-But there's no reason to dive into an auction all wide-eyed and bushy-tailed.
-Here are six expert tips to help you wrangle an auction like a professional.
+But there's no reason to dive into an auction feeling out of your depth.
+Here are six expert tips to help you navigate an auction like a professional.

 Auction advice from The Block 2015 winning auctioneer Damien Cooley

 Damien: I think the best advice that I can give a first time buyer, I mean, obviously, they need to do their homework and whether that fits for them, the property is right for them.
 And I say to them, "Well, are you investing or are you buying where you wanna live?"

 If you're buying where you wanna live, just go and buy in the area that you wanna live in.
 If you're investing, you need to be a little bit more strategic about where you buy to try and get the best yield rental return that you can for that property.

 Affordability also comes into play.
 If you've got half a million dollars to spend, well, you know that you can't go and buy a three-bedroom house in Rose Bay.
 So, you're gonna be saying this off, "Well, where can I afford to buy?
 Let's look at where I can afford to buy then.
 Let's find what sort of property.
 Is it a one-bedroom unit, a two-bedroom unit, or a three-bedroom unit can I afford to buy?"

 When that first time buyer then goes to auction, the best advice that I can give them is to take some along to the action with you, take someone who's got the experience.
 You can employ a buyer's advocate or a buyer's agent in any area throughout Sydney, Melbourne, or any state or territory in Australia and you can actually just employ them.